SuttonNet

 Lewis Carroll, 1871: Through the Looking Glass

-That's NOT what SuttonNet's website content policy is about.
-SuttonNet is happy with controversial content of many persuasions.
-We expect that clients will publish content that we don't hold with.
-That's fine as long as it is clean, reasonably researched, presented fairly , and is respectful to people you disagree with.
+Cancel culture is NOT what Bizazz's website content policy is about.
+We are happy to host controversial content of many persuasions.
+We expect that some of our clients will publish content that we don't hold with.
+That's fine as long as it is clean, reasonably researched, presented fairly and is respectful towards people you disagree with.

 Our content policy